nikolaospapagiannis/nebula-ai/apps/chrome-extension/README.md

 ---

-**Note**: This is a clone project for educational purposes.
-Not affiliated with the original Fireflies.ai service.
+**Note**: Nebula AI is an open-source meeting transcription platform.